parcuri/derekkedziora.com/_posts/2019-12-28-bauhaus-without-tlv.md

 There’s a deeper intellectual paradigm at play here.
 North American and European Liberals see themselves as removed from history in a way that others aren’t.

 Suppose Turkish film makers created a project that was funded by the Turkish government that glossed over the Armenian and Greek history of Anatolia.
-Most people would shrug it off—well what did you expect? *We* as modern liberals aren’t swayed by prejudices like such non-woke people.
+Most people would shrug it off&thinsp;—&thinsp;well what did you expect? *We* as modern liberals aren’t swayed by prejudices like such non-woke people.

 This is nothing short of delusional.
 Centuries of anti-Semitism that culminated in 6 million murders only two generations ago aren’t irrelevant to the conversation.
 The fact that someone doesn’t support Trump, Brexit or the conservative cause *du jour* doesn’t mean they’re free of racism, sexism or other prejudices.
 The human brain is hardwired for tribalism.